MicrosoftDocs/bingmaps-docs/BingMaps/getting-started/getting-a-bing-maps-key.md

 manager: "stevelom"
 ---
 # Getting a Bing Maps Key
-To use the [Bing Maps APIs](http://msdn.microsoft.com/en-us/library/dd877180.aspx), you must have a [!INCLUDE[maps_ticket](../articles/includes/maps-ticket-md.md)].
+To use the [Bing Maps APIs](http://msdn.microsoft.com/en-us/library/dd877180.aspx), you must have a Bing Maps Key.

 > [!NOTE]
->  When you use the Bing Maps APIs with a [!INCLUDE[maps_ticket](../articles/includes/maps-ticket-md.md)], usage transactions are logged.
+>  When you use the Bing Maps APIs with a Bing Maps Key, usage transactions are logged.
 See [Understanding Bing Maps Transactions](../getting-started/understanding-bing-maps-transactions.md) for more information.

 ## Creating a Bing Maps Key

-1. Go to the [!INCLUDE[maps_devportal_name](../getting-started/includes/maps-devportal-name-md.md)] at [https://www.bingmapsportal.com/](https://www.bingmapsportal.com/).
+1. Go to the Bing Maps Dev Center at [https://www.bingmapsportal.com/](https://www.bingmapsportal.com/).

-    -   If you have a [!INCLUDE[ve_platform_dev_acct](../getting-started/includes/ve-platform-dev-acct-md.md)], sign in with the Microsoft account that you used to create the account or create a new one.
+    -   If you have a Bing Maps account, sign in with the Microsoft account that you used to create the account or create a new one.
 For new accounts, follow the instructions in [Creating a Bing Maps Account](../getting-started/creating-a-bing-maps-account.md).

 2. Select **My keys** under **My Account**.